huseyinyilmaz/bob/README.rst

    # I am assuming that Dockerfile is in config folder
    $ BOB_MYPROJECT_DOCKER_FILE_PATH=myproject/config

- After this configuration I can do following calls
+With this configuration, I can do following calls:

 ::